 Dave Evans, founder of G-Paws said: “We were one of the first to market but we’re not standing still.”

 “The new kit is awesome and we’ve had great fun developing it.
-No one can really claim to own a pet, we merely look out for them and G-Paws will help to do that,” said Evans.

 “But this is just the beginning.
 We have a host of other really cool kit in development so watch this space.”

 If you’re keen to get an inside look into the secret life of tiddles, you can buy your own tracker from the G-Paws website for £49.95.